 Others are closing the gap.
 Mauritius and Botswana have strengths in tax and regulation and access to foreign exchange.
 Kenya and Ghana provide signs of progress.
 Ivory Coast, with a low overall score, is home to a growing regional bourse, pointing to future improvement.
 Ethiopia shows the highest GDP growth prospects of the 17 countries – even though it comes bottom of the list in terms of financial market prowess.
 Conversely, a deteriorating regulatory environment in Namibia, and restrictive rules on foreign exchange in Egypt and Morocco among other countries, are hampering financial markets’ progression.

 As the population of the continent continues to grow at a fast pace, private consumption is contributing an ever greater share of GDP.
 Combined with public investment, this made the biggest contribution to GDP growth across Africa in 2016.
 This could provide significant opportunities for attracting foreign investment if financial markets are sufficiently developed.
 Economic diversification between countries remains uneven, however.
-Total final consumption grew by 11.5% in Ethiopia and 8.2% in Ivory Coast in 2016, against a decline of 6% in Nigeria.
+Total final consumption grew by 11.5% in Ethiopia and 8.2% in Côte d’Ivoire in 2016, against a decline of 6% in Nigeria.

 ‘The Index provides countries with valuable insights and tools to improve the state of their financial markets,’ says Maria Ramos, Chief Executive of Barclays Africa Group.
 ‘By broadening and deepening their understanding of the requirements of local and international investors, Africa’s leaders can develop robust markets – a prime condition for sustainable, inclusive growth.’

 Ben Robinson is Senior Economist, and Bhavin Patel is Economist at OMFIF.
-To download a copy of the report follow this link.